 The granting of the Retired Officers Identification Card is to recognise diligent and ethical service by retired (including retired as medically unfit) members of the New South Wales Police Force.
 Those officers taking optional age retirement need to have completed a minimum of ten years diligent and ethical service.

-Cost and Payment Method
+Cost and Payment Method - system is currently down

 How much will it cost?

 There is a $5 non refundable cost recovery fee.
 NOTE: All other fees related to the National Criminal History Check, registered mail and production costs are being met by the NSW Police Force.